JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 # Tooling

+`create-typescript-app` provides over two dozen pieces of tooling, ranging from code building and formatting to various forms of GitHub repository management and linting.
+Most can be individually turned off or on.

-When running `create-typescript-app`, it will prompt for what "base" template level to initialize from.
+The `create-typescript-app` setup scripts -[creation](./Creation.md), [initialization](./Initialization.md), and [migration](./Migration.md)- will prompt you to choose a "base" template level to initialize from.
-You can alternately granularly choose with tools should be enabled or omitted.
+Those template levels provide common presets of which tooling pieces to enable.

 ```plaintext
 ◆  How much tooling would you like the template to set up for you?